neverix/neverix.github.io/portfolio.md

 In November-December 2018, I participated in a competition named Russian AI Cup (RAIC).
-I made several solutions for it and contributed some packaged to the Python Dockerfile.
+I made several solutions for it and contributed some packages to the Python Dockerfile.

 {% include img.html url="portfolio/codeball.jpg" description="RAIC 2018: CodeBall" %}